-- Ensure chapter-based curriculum is presented and facilitated consistently and effectively; - Share and enforce best presentation and facilitation practices; - Broaden and retain the alumni facilitator pool with the goal of engaging individuals' experience and expertise; - Establish a consistent way to select, train, and ensure the highest quality of facilitator preparation; and - Develop an ongoing evaluation process of facilitators in order to ensure the highest quality of programming.
+- Ensure chapter-based curriculum is presented and facilitated consistently and effectively; - Share and enforce best presentation and facilitation practices; - Broaden and retain the alumni facilitator pool with the goal of engaging individuals' experience and expertise; - Establish a consistent way to select, teach, and ensure the highest quality of facilitator preparation; and - Develop an ongoing evaluation process of facilitators in order to ensure the highest quality of programming.

-There are currently four facilitation tiers within Facilitator Academy - Expert Faculty, Advanced Faculty, Associate Faculty and Assistant Faculty.
+There are currently four facilitation tiers within Facilitator Academy - Master Facilitator, Facilitator, Assistant Facilitator and Associate Facilitator.

-Assistant Faculty will be of particular interest to graduating seniors in our chapters as it will serve as a transition for engaged undergraduate leaders to alumni engagement and facilitation.
+Associate Facilitator will be of particular interest to graduating seniors in our chapters as it will serve as a transition for engaged undergraduate leaders to alumni engagement and facilitation.
 It will be composed of brothers who have:

 - Served as an officer within their chapter; - Graduated from the Horizons Huntsman Leadership Summit - Served as a former undergraduate international volunteer; - Served as a past IBA winner and finalist, or; - Demonstrated interest as a new alumnus and have completed application screening.
-If you are interested in applying, email your resume to leadership.institute@ sigmachi.org.
+If you are interested in applying, email your resume to info@scli.org.